jordancccac/fall21python2_jc/Hunting_Analytics/README.md

      stamps acquired annually (i.e. this may suggest the effectiveness of a state's hunting safety rules and regulations)?

      2. What is the average accident rate of hunting events over the period in question?
-     This may help quantify the inherent risk of hunting.

      3. Miscellaneous Analytics: other factors can be analyzed, including casualty rate, animal hunted, and tree-stand involvement, to help illuminate the safety-status of hunting.